-- 7.13 The proprietor shall ensure that vehicles are always maintained in a good mechanical and structural condition to the standards required by the Council's compliance inspection. - 7.14 The proprietor shall present the vehicle for inspection and testing at any time and place within the district when requested to do so by a licensing officer.
+- 7.10 The vehicle licence holder shall ensure that vehicles are always maintained in a good mechanical and structural condition to the standards required by the Council's compliance inspection. - 7.11 The vehicle licence holder shall present the vehicle for inspection and testing at any time and place within the district when requested to do so by a licensing officer.